tresscross/clankers/DFIR/LLMNR poisoning.md

 - typically the DC should respond, if you can exclude DCs from query that is helpful

 ### Triage
-- you can look for the rogue device hostname looking for initial `dhcp` grants, should include hostname in packet
+- you can look for the rogue device hostname looking for initial `dhcp` grants, should include hostname in packetx